Since 2001, Java’s lowest position in the Tiobe rating has been #2.

 On the data storage side, NoSQL and polyglot persistence are must-have Java skills for engineers today, but global systems are raising the need for a new class of database management solutions.
 Strongly consistent Google Spanner is an example of a production-ready NewSQL database provided as a service.
 While it’s hard to predict the popularity of NewSQL storage solutions themselves, the future is about highly-distributed software, so it’s essential to understand principles behind consistent systems, especially consensus protocols.

 This rating of Java skills sounds reasonable to me for an enterprise Java project.
 However, I don’t see much demand in SOA anymore.
 As of Spring and Spring Boot, they’re often used simultaneously, so the distinction is probably not relevant anymore.

 As of the future, I do see a trend and growing interest in all kinds of cloud-native technologies.
 In case that trend continues, that might be more interesting in a few years from now.

 Java developers, (like all developers), will always benefit from a deep understanding of core tools and languages like Git and SQL.
 Whatever OS you use, any scripting language is another thing that can accelerate your work.
 Developers who want to advance should also know about the infrastructure the code works in (cloud) and how it gets there (CI).

 Our job is not to write code — it’s to change the software.
 Understanding the wider system, including the business domain, will make developers make better decisions in Java and any other language.

 Java is a mature language with a stable set of tools for different needs.
-However, as it’s constantly evolving, keeping a finger on the pulse is always useful for your career.
+However, as it’s constantly evolving, keeping a finger on the pulse is always useful for your Java developer career.
 Hope this article helps you to stay up-to-date with the latest Java trends!

 Bonus tip: Ever wonder how strong your Java Developer resume is?
 Tap here to compile it and see how it stacks up compared to the best practices in the industry.
 Learning your score is free!